LeonardusHutabarat-Projects/playwright-dotnet/README.md

 • Data-Driven Testing makes test cases less expressive about _why_ a scenario is tested because the focus is on the data.
 • Data-Driven Testing requires high maintenance to keep input data stable.

-With these facts in mind, I am aware of the **Data-Driven Testing, but at this stage, I am not implementing this **Data-Driven Testing**.
+With these facts in mind, I am aware of the **Data-Driven Testing**, but at this stage, I am not implementing this **Data-Driven Testing**.

 ### Challenges